 However, if you’re skilled with a chainsaw and know what to look for, you can give this method a try.
 Start by digging around the stump so you can use your saw to cut it beneath the ground level.
 Then, cut the stump as low as you can get.

-Use your chainsaw to cut slices into the stump in a criss crossing pattern.
+Use your chainsaw to cut slices into the stump in a crisscrossing pattern.
 Ground the stump until you are at least five inches beneath ground level.

-Them, of course, go buy a new chain!
+Then, of course, go buy a new chain!

 14) Use a Hi Jack